NillionNetwork/nillion-docs/docs/python-client-reference.md

 a node in the network (the relayer) so that you don’t need to listen and open a port.
 This is slower than direct because it adds another hop in the connection but allows to bypass NATs and Firewalls.
-Also this option adds more load to the p2p network of the nodes becasue they have to do the relay increasing the incoming and outgoing traffic
-+ processing of secure connections.
+Also this option adds more load to the p2p network of the nodes because they have to do the relay, increasing the incoming and outgoing traffic and processing of secure connections.

 * **Return type:**
   ConnectionMode